Vacuum Brake Booster Diagnosis

 Testing a Vacuum Brake Booster

 Always do a complete visual inspection and ask the customer about the braking complaint.
-Check if the vehicle has a hard brake pedal and is having difficulty stopping; if so suspect the brake booster.
-Turn off the engine and pump the peddle 20-25 times (check the manual if unsure) and then start the engine.
-If adjusted correctly the pedal should move towards the floor a specified amount (an inch or two).
+Check if the vehicle has a hard brake pedal and is having difficulty stopping; if so, suspect the brake booster.
+Turn off the engine, pump the peddle 20-25 times to deplete the vacuum (check the manual if unsure), and start the engine.
+The pedal should move a specified amount (an inch or two) towards the floor if adjusted correctly.
 Always check the vacuum supply and compare it with the manufacturer's specifications.

 Start the engine and let the booster build pressure.
 Press down and hold the brake pedal firmly.
 Turn off the engine.
 A good vacuum booster will hold the vacuum and should not lose pressure or press back on the pedal for ~ 30 seconds.
 If the brake booster leaks, the pedal will push back toward the driver's foot after the engine shutdown.
 Check with the vehicle's manufacturer for pattern failures, TSBs, or special procedures.

 The check valve and hose allow vacuum pressure into the booster and hold it in at wide open throttle and after engine shutdown.
 Remove the valve and check its one-way function by applying pressure to both sides; it should allow flow in one direction and block flow in the other.
 Install a vacuum gauge into the check valve end of the vacuum hose.
 Start the engine and measure intake manifold pressure (18-21 Hg).